Krampus: In popular culture

 The character of Krampus has been imported and modified for various North American media, including print (e.g., Krampus: The Devil of Christmas, a collection of vintage postcards by Monte Beauchamp in 2004; Krampus: The Yule Lord, a 2012 novel by Gerald Brom), Krampus, a comic book series from Image Comics in 2013 created by Dean Kotz and Brian Joines, television – both live action ("A Krampus Carol", a 2012 episode of The League) and animation ("A Very Venture Christmas", a 2004 episode of The Venture Bros.; "Minstrel Krampus", a 2013 episode of American Dad!), video games (CarnEvil, a 1998 arcade game; The Binding of Isaac: Rebirth, a 2014 video game), and films (Krampus, a 2015 Christmas comedy horror film from Universal Pictures, and Red One, a 2024 Christmas action adventure comedy film from Seven Bucks Productions and Amazon Studios).

-There are also severals Songs about the character, mostly from artists in the Heavy Metal genre, like Krankheit (Krampus, 2015), Snowy Shaw (2017) and Klammfluch (2025).

-Biology

-Anisocentropus krampus, a species of caddisfly.

-Austrosphecodes krampus, a species of sweat bee.
+The character has also inspired a range of seasonal consumer products and themed merchandise.
+In the United States, Krampus-themed alcoholic beverages have also been produced, with some herbal liqueurs explicitly referencing the folklore figure.